America's Tapestry Logo

 Status: In Production

-The panel illustrates New Hampshire’s role at the forefront of independence, depicting the Pine Tree Riot of 1772 which was one of the first major disputes of royal authority.
-The lower left hand vignette pays tribute to the raid of Fort William & Mary in 1774.
-Considered one of the first significant armed attacks of the American Revolution, the raid set the stage for future conflict with Great Britain.
-The gunpowder & cannons seized from the fort were distributed across the colonies and utilized at the Battle of Bunker Hill the following year.
+The lower left-hand vignette pays tribute to the raid of Fort William & Mary in 1774.
+Considered one of the first significant armed attacks of the American Revolution, the raid featured colonists who seized gunpowder and cannon utilized at the Battle of Bunker Hill the following year.